Lab 3: Mazes - Enums and 2D Arrays

 Grading

-• To Partially Complete this lab, complete Steps 1, 2, and 3.
+• To Complete this lab, complete all steps.